algolia/docsearch/docs/src/dropdown.md

 </script>
 ```

-This snippet needs to be integrated to every pages that should integrate the
+This snippet needs to be integrated to every page that integrates the dropdown UI
 dropdown UI.

 ## Testing